xn32/json5k/README.md

 - Carefully composed error messages for deserialization errors
 - Support for the serialization of comments for class properties
 - Rejection of duplicate keys during deserialization

-Unit tests for the most important application scenarios exist, but the framework has not been deployed to production yet.
-In addition, benchmarking and performance optimization are still to be done.

-Bug reports and other feedback are highly welcome, for example via the [issue tracker](https://github.com/xn32/json5k/issues) on GitHub.

 ## Setup instructions